stratosida/ida-regression/README.md

 You should now be able to render the site in all the usual ways for bookdown, such as `bookdown::render_book()` or *Addins > Preview Book*.

-Note: the package list above is currently static, so consider that it may not be up to date.
+Beware: the package list above is currently static, so consider that it may not be up to date.

 ## Structure